shashw4t/blockchain-oil/README.md

 * WebSocket - to set up the peer-to-peer server and to connect and communicate with new users
 * elliptic - to produce public-private keypairs to sign transactions using elliptic curve cryptography
 * uuid - to make unique transactions identifiers

+###### Jest Testing
+Nearly every aspect of the blockchain was check through Jest unit tests which can be identified with the `filename.test.js` extension.
+Each unit test is labeled with the `it` statement and is grouped with `describe` statements.
+These tests are executed with the `npm run test` command.
+If a test fails, Jest helpfully shows the description of the failed test.
+These tests make sure as new features are added that everything previously built is still functional.